nim-lang/choosenim/readme.md

 ### Windows

-Download the latest Windows version from the [releases](https://github.com/dom96/choosenim/releases) page (the .zip file, for example here is [``v0.7.4``](https://github.com/dom96/choosenim/releases/download/v0.7.4/choosenim-0.7.4_windows_amd64.zip)).
+Download the latest Windows version from the [releases](https://github.com/nim-lang/choosenim/releases) page (the .zip file, for example here is [``v0.8.4``](https://github.com/nim-lang/choosenim/releases/download/v0.8.4/choosenim-0.8.4_windows_amd64.zip)).

 Extract the zip archive and run the ``runme.bat`` script.
 Follow any on screen prompts and enjoy your new Nim and choosenim installation.

 ----

-There is also a third-party project to provide an installer for choosenim, you can find it [here](https://gitlab.com/ArMour85/choosenim-setup) (note that this isn't vetted by the Nim team so you do so at your own risk).
+There was also a third-party project to provide an installer for choosenim, you can find it [here](https://gitlab.com/ArMour85/choosenim-setup) (note that this isn't vetted by the Nim team so you do so at your own risk).
+This project did however target the old repository for Choosenim, so it doesn't work with this repository without modification.

 ### Unix